 Cognitive Behavioral Therapy for Persistent Psychosis

 As part of its initial exploration, the BeST Center engaged with national and international experts on CBT for psychosis (CBT-p) and developing plans to implement this BeST practice.
-One of our consultants was Peter J. Weiden, M.D., a psychiatrist who is conducting NIMH-funded research on CBT approaches to help with medication acceptance, and already had extensive experience with bringing CBT approaches to the United States.
-For more information about Dr. Weiden's work, please visit this link.
+One of our consultants was Peter J. Weiden, M.D., a psychiatrist who is conducting NIMH-funded research on CBT approaches to help with medication acceptance with extensive experience with bringing CBT approaches to the United States.

 In August 2010, two internationally known experts on the use of CBT-p, Douglas Turkington, M.D., and Jeremy Pelton, a senior nurse therapist, “crossed the pond” and came from the United Kingdom to Northeast Ohio to share their expertise.
 They led a day-and-a-half long, filled-to-capacity workshop sponsored by the BeST Center on August 12 -13, 2010.
 For copies of the materials from Insight CBT Partnership that were discussed at this conference, please click here.